nmshd/documentation/_docs_integrate/02-connector-create-relationships.md

 ![Create Relationship Template Sequence Diagram](/assets/diagrams/integrate/Connector_CreateTemplate.png "Create Relationship Template")

-### try it out

 {% include rapidoc api_route_regex="^post /api/v1/RelationshipTemplates/Own$" %}

 We differentiate between two types of relationship templates:

 -   Identity-specific templates which are short-living personalized templates for known identities/users, which also could incorporate personal data to fill the user's identity when scanned.
 This is usually the case if the template is created for an authenticated user session.
-It must be ensured that only the user which personal data is stored within the template has access to the template.
+It must be ensured that only the user whose personal data is stored within the template has access to the template.
 -   Identity-agnostic templates for unknown identities/users or scenarios where personal information should not be available in the template.
 These templates are usually long-living templates for new user registrations or printouts.

 ## Create Token for Relationship Template